 For purposes of this section, "owner" includes a principal or other interested party.
 In addition to the owner's certification on the Housing Assistance Payments Contact, it is the policy of the Authority to verify ownership of the assisted unit.
-A landlord who wishes to participate in the Program must provide proof of ownership of the property rented under the program; e.g., tax bill.
+A landlord who wishes to participate in the Program must provide proof of ownership of the property rented under the program; e.g., tax bill or other appropriate legal documentation.
 A landlord currently participating in the Program must provide current proof of ownership, when requested.
 A landlord must provide a Tax ID number for the property under contract upon entering the program and/or when requested.
+A landlord must also provide the Authority a copy of the Landlord Registration Form in accordance with the Landlord Identity Law, NJSA 46:8-27 et seq. and NJAC 5:29-1.1